Give it a goal.

 You choose the autonomy

-Four levels, per mission.
+Four levels, per job.
 Start cautious, loosen as trust builds.
 Whatever you pick, financial and irreversible actions always require a human — that's enforced by architecture, not policy.

 Per-message